AeronSor/AeronSor/README.md

 🕮 - Fluent in English and Portuguese(BR) / Studying Japanese

-🎨 - My hobbies are, drawing, music production and cooking :)
+🎨 - Dwelling in the likes of music, visual art, fighting games and coding

 🌱 - I’m currently learning C and Web Development